act-rules/act-rules.github.io/_rules/link-skip-block-content-7b576d.md

 - has a [semantic role][] of `link`; and
 - is [included in the accessibility tree][]; and
 - is [visible][] when [focused][]; and
+- can be activated by use of keyboard only; and
-- when activated, moves focus to the first element in the [flat tree][] that is both [focusable][] and after this [section of content][]; and
+- when activated, moves keyboard focus to the first element in the [flat tree][] after this [section of content][]; and
 - has an [accessible name][] that communicates that it skips this [section of content][].

 ## Assumptions

-This rule assumes that [sections of repeated content][section of repeated content] have already been identified within the test target, for example by comparison with other test targets within the same website, or any other means.
+- This rule assumes that [sections of repeated content][section of repeated content] have already been identified within the test target, for example by comparison with other test targets within the same website, or any other means.
+- This rule assumes that that [Technique G123: Adding a link at the beginning of a block of repeated content to go to the end of the block][tech g123] requires the that the link can be activated by use of keyboard only.

 ## Accessibility Support